 Once I chose where the plants were going I removed them from each pot (putting the geranium in the center to give it height),

 and made sure to loosen the roots a bit so that they wouldn't weave around themselves, but instead would grow deeper in the pot.

 Note ~ this is especially important with plants that have been in small cell packs for awhile and beginning to get leggy.
 Be sure to loosen up those roots a bit to see successful growth!

 In a few weeks this pot will match or beat the one that I bought at the nursery, and I spent about half the cost (saving me a few hundred dollars and such a simple way to have beautiful containers at home!)

-Do you have any tips on starting pots at home?
+Do you have any tips for DIY hanging baskets?
 I'd love to hear them . . .
 I've been so happy with these baskets this year, and am always looking for new ideas!

 I won't send you any spam, ever.
 Promise.